 10. Archive discover weekly

 My favorite feature in Spotify so far is Discover Weekly and their song recommendations.
 If you don’t know whats discover weekly, it is a playlist of songs that automatically appears every Monday in every Spotify user’s account.
 The Discover Weekly playlist is based on your song listening habits and it recommends songs accordingly.
 So the problem with Discover weekly is that the playlist refreshes every week.
-So the songs from previous week won’t be available the next week.
+So the songs from the previous week won’t be available the next week.

 Anyway, to make sure you never miss your discover weekly playlist, you can use this IFTTT applet.
-This applet saves all the song from the discover weekly playlist onto a separate playlist.
+This applet saves all the songs from the discover weekly playlist onto a separate playlist.
 It’s basically archiving your discover weekly playlist.